 ATR connects program participants with a wide range of recovery support services, both traditional and non-traditional.

-Through its voucher system, ATR pays for many services not currently covered by third-party health insurance (MassHealth or private insurance), state funding through the Bureau of Substance Addiction Services (BSAS), or other government-funded programs.
-ATR coordinators work with program participants to identify the appropriate mix of recovery supports and connects them to service providers.
+Through its electronic voucher system, ATR pays for many services not currently covered by third-party health insurance (MassHealth or private insurance), state funding through the Bureau of Substance Addiction Services (BSAS), or other government-funded programs.
+ATR coordinators work with program participants to identify the appropriate mix of recovery supports and connects them to ATR service providers.
+For a full list of services, please visit our ATR Menu of Services.

 - Personal Shopping: the provider takes the participant shopping for the products (like clothes, winter coats, hygiene products), and pays for the purchase.